 Step 6: Use a sharp knife to cut the dough into wedges.
 You can bake it as is or move the wedges apart.
 I have done this both ways, as seen in this Gluten Free Cinnamon Apple Scones recipe.

-Step 7: Bake the scones for 20-22 minutes until they are slightly golden in color.
-Remove them from the oven and allow them to cool on a wire cooling rack.
+Step 7: Bake the scones for 20-22 minutes until they are slightly golden.
+Remove them from the oven and cool on a wire cooling rack.
 The actual baking time may vary depending on the thickness of your scones.

 The secret to flaky gluten free scones is to ensure your butter, eggs, and cream are very cold.

-If you are looking for scones without xanthan gum, use my DIY Gluten Free Flour Blend to make this recipe.
+If you want scones without xanthan gum, use my DIY Gluten Free Flour Blend to make this recipe.

 Store these gluten free strawberries and cream scones in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.
 You can also freeze these in a freezer bag.
 I recommend freezing them so they stay fresh longer.